samuelcardillo/MMORPGMaker-MV/README.md

 With the release of RPG MAKER MV which allows usage of JavaScript and its HTML5 export, he decided to give it a try and discovered quickly that yes, RPG Maker MV could easily be used to create an MMORPG creator interface.

-I joined the project in September 2020 and made the MZ update a few months later, after discovering it was easy to migrate basic MMO features to RPG Maker MZ.
+I joined the project in September 2020 and made the MZ version a few weeks later, after discovering it was easy to migrate basic MMO features to RPG Maker MZ.

 ---